-Extensive baseline results gathered at the beginning of each program are compared with a survey conducted after the program is completed.
-This statistically-significant data is used to measure progress, adapt where needed, and provide vital information about impact to our stakeholders.
+Extensive baseline results gathered at the beginning of each program are compared with endline data after the program is completed.
+This statistically-significant data is used to measure progress, adapt where needed, and provide vital information to Lifewater stakeholders.

 Reflection and Learning

-Data gathered from post-program surveys is used to better our current programs and inform our future strategies.
-Headquarters staff analyze data with the in-country team, and with ongoing data tracking, program improvements are made continually.
+Data gathered from post-program evaluations are used to better our current programs and inform our future strategies.
+Headquarters staff analyze data with the in-country team program improvements are made continually.

-Our staff know every single household.
-Through focus groups and story gathering techniques, we’re able to capture data about well-being, spiritual transformation, and more.
-Big-data analysis is combined with qualitative research for a more complete picture of the impact of safe water and improved health.
+Lifewater staff know every single household.
+Through focus group discussions and in-depth interviews, we’re able to capture data about well-being, spiritual transformation, and more.
+Survey data is combined with qualitative research for a more complete picture of the impact of safe water and improved health.

 Safe Water, Sanitation Prevent Leading Cause of Death in Children